karamellpelle/open-forest/README.markdown

 - GLEW    (I have version 1.10.0)
 - OpenAL  (I have openal-soft-1.16.0)
 - (MPG123, since demo plays an mp3 file)
+- (various libs for Ogre; try to build Ogre samples)

 In addition, this git project depends on submodules.
 Run